Simultaneous Generation of Quantum Frequency Combs across Distinct Modal Families in a Single $Si_3 N_4$ Whispering Gallery Mode Resonator: Results

-Interestingly, as \(\mathrm{L}\) increases from 1 to 6, the ET Phase area broadens.
+Interestingly, as \({L}\) increases from 1 to 6, the ET Phase area broadens.
 This broadening is consistent with theoretical predictions that suggest the frequency regions far from the center of Lorentzian line shapes exhibit less sensitivity to pump detuning.
 This behavior highlights the robustness of the entanglement degree in maintaining consistency across varying pump conditions, crucial for practical implementations of QFCs in quantum communication and computation.

-Furthermore, the detailed analysis of the ET Phase area indicates that for higher \(\mathrm{L}\) values, the system becomes increasingly resilient to fluctuations in the pump detuning.
-This characteristic is particularly beneficial for maintaining stable entanglement over a wider range of operational parameters, which is a desirable feature for scalable quantum networks.
-The broader ET phase area for higher \(\mathrm{L}\) values also suggests potential avenues for optimizing QFCs by strategically selecting pump conditions to achieve maximal entanglement efficiency.
+The broader ET Phase area for higher \({L}\) values also suggests potential avenues for optimizing QFCs by strategically selecting pump conditions to achieve maximal entanglement efficiency.